 - Striped hyenas

 - Brown Hyenas

-Spotted hyenas are also referred as the laughing hyenas.
-They are native to the sub-Saharan Africa and of least concern.
-While the stripped and brown hyenas are near-threaten species.
+Spotted hyenas are also referred to as the laughing hyenas.
+They are native to sub-Saharan Africa and of least concern.
+While the striped and brown hyenas are near-threaten species.

 Brown hyenas are the rarest species of hyenas.
 What makes them distinct from the rest, is their long shaggy coat and pointed ears.
 They have a dark brown coat and a short tail.
 They are social animals.

 Both brown and striped hyenas have strips covering their bodies.
-Spotted hyenas are the largest, followed by the brown hyenas then the striped hyenas.
+Spotted hyenas are the largest, followed by the brown hyenas than the striped hyenas.

 Comparison between spotted hyenas and striped hyenas

 |Spotted Hyenas||Striped Hyenas|